Small classes with scholar-practitioners

 The Institute’s unique courses offer specialized professional education not available elsewhere.
 All courses enhance students’ capacity to understand and address major current issues.
 Students frequently learn from their classmates, some of whom are officials in agencies of the U.S. and foreign governments.
 They often receive career advice from, and establish valuable contacts with, fellow students, their professors, and guest lecturers.

-Finally, the Institute has a program to help place students in professional positions in government service, government contracting companies (many of which perform work that used to be done within government but is now “outsourced”), and other relevant private or international organizations.
+The Institute has a program to help place students in professional positions in government service, government contracting companies (many of which perform work that used to be done within government but is now outsourced), and other relevant private or international organizations.
 IWP students have enjoyed consistent success in competing for selective jobs in all these various institutions.